gehtsoft/forex-connect/samples/macOS/cs/netcore1.0/NonTableManagerSamples/ShowCommissionDetails/ReadMe.txt

 Brief
 ==================================================================================
+This sample shows information about the commissions.
 The sample performs the following actions:
 1. Login.
-2. If there are several trading sessions available, ask user to choose Session ID and Pin.
-3. Print the accounts table.
+2. Print information about the commissions.
-4. Logout.
+3. Logout.

 Building the application
 ==================================================================================